Stephen M. Walt is a distinguished academic who writes about international relations theory, grand strategy, and American foreign policy.

 I don’t think either will have “dramatic” effects on our foreign policy.
 These capabilities will provide us with some useful tools, but technology does not by itself determine national interests or broader political objectives.
 The invention of nuclear weapons had important effects on world politics, but it didn’t stop international conflict or change the fundamentally competitive nature of international relations.
 I don’t think AI or robotics will either.
 I might add that our ability to forecast the impact of changing technology is notoriously poor, so I could easily be wrong about this issue.

-What is the biggest challenge facing Western civilisation in the next decade or so?
+What is the biggest foreign policy challenge in the next decade or so?

 I am most worried about the growing dysfunction within democratic societies and the declining legitimacy of democracy itself.
 You see it in the Trump phenomenon in the United States, the Brexit calamity in the UK, the Orban regime in Hungary, or selection of Boris Johnson as British PM.
-We are being led by buffoons and charlatans, the very concept of truth is under siege in liberal societies, leaders are openly pandering to our worst instincts, and publics are increasingly disenchanted with democracy itself.
+The very concept of truth is under siege in liberal societies, leaders are openly pandering to our worst instincts, and publics are increasingly disenchanted with democracy itself.
 It is a remarkable turn of events, especially when you consider the self-congratulatory hubris that followed the fall of the Berlin Wall, the collapse of communism, and the (brief) triumph of liberal democracy.

-And finally, what advice would you give to young men and women who are thinking of pursuing a career in academia?
+And finally, what advice would you give to young people who are thinking of pursuing a career in academia?

 I’d offer three pieces of advice.
 First, do it because you really love the subject, and genuinely enjoy spending time thinking hard about difficult problems.
 Second, do your absolute best to write clearly and efficiently, so that it is easy for readers to understand what you are trying to say.
 Being a good teacher and a helpful colleague are important, but the main task of an academic lies in coming up with new idea or interpretations or discoveries and then communicating them to others as effectively as possible.
 Lastly, don’t be afraid to tackle controversial topics, even if it makes you unpopular with some people.
 Taking on big and controversial subjects and challenging taboos is part of our job, and it is one reason academics are granted tenure.
 The opportunity to say what you truly think without worrying about being fired shouldn’t be wasted, and well-trained academics may be the last line of defence in a world where “truth” is determined by the loudest voices.